 Vallow reportedly said that Pawlowski’s ex-husband Brandon Boudreaux needed to die.
-He was shot at outside his home by an unknown assailant driving a car registered to Charles Vallow on Oct.
-2.
+He was shot outside his home by an unknown assailant driving a car registered to Charles Vallow on October 2.

-Pawlowski further elaborated on Vallow’s unhinged state of mind:
+Pawlowski further elaborated on Vallow’s state of mind:

 “She explained zombies and her fears about what Chad and Lori stated concerning the original spirits being caught in limbo until the body’s death.
 She stated that Brandon had been possessed by a demon or another dark entity sometime after June of this year.
 She was told either through revelation or by Chad that something needed to happen to (Boudreaux) in order for his spirit to progress and for the Lord’s plan to continue.
 She didn’t take well to the idea of her husband dying as part of the Lord’s plan, but didn’t think action would be taken by anyone.”

 Following her February 2020 arrest, Vallow was charged with two felony counts of desertion and nonsupport of dependent children.
-She was was then extradited back to Idaho to face her charges.
-Authorities have since learned that the fate of her children was much worse than desertion and nonsupport.
+She was then extradited back to Idaho to face her charges.
+Authorities have since learned that the fate of her children was much worse than desertion.